Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/screen/screen.md

 ---
 ### IsVSyncEnabled
-Get if VSync is enabled
+Get if VSync is enabled.
 ```cpp
 bool IsVSyncEnabled()
 ```